BreakThru!

-is a tile-matching puzzle video game released for Windows and MS-DOS in 1994.
+is a Tile-matching video game released for Windows and MS-DOS in 1994.
 It was created by Steve Fry for the Japanese company ZOO Corporation and published by Spectrum HoloByte for the North American market.

 The game would later be re-released on a number of different platforms.
 In the same year, the game was ported for the Super NES and the original Game Boy.
 These two versions were developed by different companies and published by Spectrum HoloByte in North America.
-A year later, Shoeisha ported/published the game in Japan for the Sega Saturn and PlayStation.
+A year later, Shoeisha published the game in Japan for the Sega Saturn and PlayStation.
+A Genesis version was released in 1996 via Sega Channel.

 Gameplay

 In the game, the player must move the cursor through a grid of different colored squares.
 All squares must be "removed", and squares can only be removed if they are directly touching two or more squares of the same color.
 Once squares are removed, blocks shift downward and to the left or right to fill in the blanks.
 The game ends when either all blocks are removed or time has run out.

 If the player comes to a point in which none of the remaining squares match, a few options remain.
 A few "special items" help clear out blocks that do not necessarily match, such as an airplane block that eliminates a full line of squares in the direction it is pointed in, or a block of dynamite that blows up every square touching it.
 Additionally, the player can also choose to drop new, randomly generated squares into the equation.